dzarbiv95/sorting_data/README.md

 * `sort_task` fetch the data and sort it.
 * `merge_task` we have limitation on the size of the data in one sort. we sort chunks and merge them to a long list.
 * `parallel_task` we must improve the process performance. we implement the `merge_task` in multi-tasking process.
+Finally, the project provide a simple api server that provide access to the sorted data.

 The project contains 7 python files:
 * `connection_db.py` - the model that accompanies the database connection.